A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Splitting method

-which are based on the Lie-Trotter (LT) and Strang (S) approach, respectively.
+which is based on the Lie-Trotter (LT) composition approach \cite{Trotter1959}.

-We emphasise that the constructed splitting schemes \eqref{SP1_FHN} and \eqref{SP3_FHN} are easy to implement.
-In particular, the matrix exponential $e^{A\Delta}$ and the covariance matrix $C(\Delta)$ have to be computed only once and the normal random variables $\xi_{i-1}$, $i=1,\ldots,n$, can be obtained using a Cholesky decomposition of the covariance matrix $C(\Delta)$.
+Note that the matrix exponential $e^{A\Delta}$ and the covariance matrix $C(\Delta)$ required in \eqref{SP1_FHN} have to be precomputed only once for a given time step $\Delta$, and the normal random variables $\xi_{i-1}$, $i=1,\ldots,n$, can be obtained using a Cholesky decomposition of the covariance matrix~$C(\Delta)$.